UPennCBE544/2023.github.io/ASE/Getting_Started/README.md

 ```

 #### Adsorption ####
 In this part, you will be asked to plot the density of states (DOS) of the given structure.
-To do this, you simply just need to add a few lines in your `anvil.sub`:
+To do this, you simply just need to add a few lines in your `anvil.sub` in the `co2_ads_relax` folder:

 ```bash
 /home/x-syj1022/apps/qe-7.2/bin/dos.x -in dos.in > dos.out  #DOS calculations